top of page

 Member

-Víctor Quiros Oyaguez (born 1970) Psychologist, graduated in Human Resources with more than 25 years in a volunteer organization and the last 6 years as Director of Territorial Development of Volunteering in the Community of Madrid.
+Víctor (born 1970) Psychologist, graduated in Human Resources with more than 25 years in a volunteer organisation and the last 6 years as Director of Territorial Development of Volunteering in the Community of Madrid.
 His career has focused on management processes; training; retention and participation of volunteers.
-He has extensive experience in Volunteering Platforms, currently belongs to the Executive Board of the Spanish Volunteering Platform (PVE), which has eighty-one organizations and local platforms that represent more than twenty-nine thousand associations.
+He has extensive experience in Volunteering Platforms, currently belongs to the Executive Board of the Spanish Volunteering Platform (PVE), which has eighty-one organisations and local platforms that represent more than twenty-nine thousand associations.
 He is currently vice-president of the Autonomous Volunteer Platform of the Community of Madrid.

 bottom of page